sacrebleu/superset-demo/ReadMe.md

 Some manual configuration was necessary.

 1. There is a chicken and egg problem on the IAM roles for the superset user that I didn't have time to properly solve - namely, the kms key used for data encryption and decryption is created at eks cluster time, but the IAM role for the user is created as part of the helm setup.
-It would probably be better to do IAM prior to infra build but this was a problem that emerged while I was working on the demo and I couldn't devote the time to go back and rearrange everything.
-Thus, the KMS key policy needs manual amending to permit the superset athena role to make use of it and a reapplication of terraform will remove the policy block that grants the superuser role access to the relevant kms key
+It would probably be better to do IAM prior to infrastructure build but given that this was a problem that emerged while I was working on the demo, I didn't feel it was worth the time to go back and rearrange everything; the existing system is good enough for a POC.

+    Thus, the KMS key policy needs manual amendment to permit the superset athena role to make use of it and a reapplication of terraform will remove the policy block that grants the superuser role access to the relevant kms key.

-2. Superset required a custom secret that was generated with openssl rand 16 -base64
+2. Superset required a custom secret that was generated with openssl rand 16 -base64.
+This would be more useful if it were generated automatically, but there would be a chance that it could be accidentally altered during a run; superset has a defined secret rotation process that this would then violate.

-3. A superset user was created alongside the admin user
+3. A superset user was manaully  created alongside the admin user.
+This user has read access to the generated data dashboard
-4. superset datasets and an aurora view were created manually
+4. superset datasets and an aurora view were created manually via the superset ui.
+Ideally these would be generated as part of the superset bootstrap process.

-#### Superset Configuration
+#### Superset Dataset Configuration

 The initial data table is based on the csv file upload.
 However, I created some derived fields which were then complex to visualise.
 I took the decision to create a separate view for the combined winning ball numbers: